-- 4. In many cases, shows may schedule other classes in addition to NCHA Open and Non Professional contests.
+4. In some cases, shows may schedule other classes in addition to NCHA Open and Non Professional contests.
 It is recommended that fresh cattle are allocated to Open and Non Professional contests since higher entry and cattle fees are usually charged for these classes.
 Youth contests should always be provided fresh cattle.
-If Open, Non Professional and Youth classes are not held first, seperate fresh cattle should be provided and held back for these classes. - 5.
-Show management must provide a means of announcing or displaying the score for each horse immediately after its work.
-This will greatly increase spectator interest and enthusiasm for the contest.
+If Open, Non Professional and Youth classes are not held first, seperate fresh cattle should be provided and held back for these classes.